Skip to content

 Lost Pixel visual regression testing

 Lost Pixel is a modern open-source visual regression testing tool that allows you to run self-hosted visual regression tests.
-Lost Pixel Platofrm is for teams and is a cloud version of visual testing.
+Lost Pixel Platform is for teams and is a cloud version of visual testing.

 Setting up self-hosted visual testing